rschoening/mvrs-dspa/README.md

 * run configurations:
   * `ALL: integration tests (junit)`
   * `ALL: unit tests (scalatest)`
+### ElasticSearch indexes
+* The mappings, documents and queries used for these indexes are defined in the gateway classes in the `db` package.
+These classes can be accessed from the static registry `ElasticSearchIndexes.scala`.
+This simple data access scheme is shrink-wrapped for the needs of this project (recreation of indexes, access via Async I/O functions, streaming sinks or batch connectors).

 ## Addresses:
 * Flink lokal UI: http://localhost:8081